gitter-badger/web-automation-2017/README.md

-# State of Web Automation in 2017
+# The Hitchhiker's Guide to the Web Automation

 ## Purpose

 This document covers existing web automation projects, solutions and platforms.

+It's targeted to people who just started automating or want to switch from shell scripts to some foundation.

 ## TL;DR